mmacrides/DREAMT_FE/README.md

 ## Modules Overview

-### read_raw_e4.py
-Converts raw Empatica E4 signal files into aligned CSVs with sleep stage labels and AHI metrics.
-Skipped in the workflow since we don't have access to pre-aggregated input.

-### feature_engineering.py
-Reads aligned physiological data from `E4_aggregate/`, computes engineered features, and outputs them into `features_df/`.

-### calculate_quality_score.py
-Analyzes engineered features to assign a quality score for each subject, stored in `results/`.

-### main.py
-A module that runs the entire process of data loading, cleaning, splitting, model building, training, testing and evaluating.

-### main_cv.py
-Adds cross-validation on top of `main.py`, useful for assessing model robustness and generalization.

-### Datasets.py
-A module that read the feature engineered data in feature_df and perform data loading, cleaning, and resampling.
-The processed data is split into train, test, and validation set.

-### Models.py
-A module that builds, trains, and tests the model using the train, test, and validation set from `datasets.py`.
-It will return a result metrics and confusion matrix of the model performance.

-### Utils.py
-A script that contains all the helper functions for data loading, cleaning, splitting, model building, training, testing, and evaluating.

-## Modules Overview

 | Module                       | Description                                                                         |
 |------------------------------|-------------------------------------------------------------------------------------|
 | **read_raw_e4.py**           | Converts raw Empatica E4 signal files into aligned CSVs with sleep stage labels and AHI metrics.
 Skipped in the workflow since we don't have access to pre-aggregated input. |